Jef Holm Blasts Arie Luyendyk Jr. As ‘The Bachelor,’ Reveals Why Their Friendship Ended

 “He’s so much fun to be around and comes from the nicest family, so the girls on his season really lucked out with him!
 Arie deserves nothing but the best, and I hope everything goes wonderfully for him!”

-Several other Bachelor alums supported the decision of Arie Luyendyk Jr. as the next Bachelor star, including Nick Vial and Rachel Lindsay, the two most recent franchise stars.
+Several other Bachelor alums supported the decision of Arie Luyendyk Jr. as the next Bachelor star, including Nick Viall and Rachel Lindsay, the two most recent franchise stars.

 Big congratulations to @ariejr….Good luck! #TheBachelor